Frequently asked questions

 What is the Ten Towns • Ten Actions Campaign?

 The Ten Towns • Ten Actions Campaign is an initiative of the NH Network Plastics Working Group working to reduce plastic waste and pollution in New Hampshire for the future health and well-being of our citizens, our children, and our environment through local actions leading to statewide legislation.
+We are moving toward a zero-waste future!

 How Can I Get Involved in the Ten Towns • Ten Actions Campaign?